Appellate Cases - Family law

 The answer is no. But the trial court in this case said yes.

 Here, Mr. Adelstein represented the husband.
 During the marriage, he was responsible for investing the family's assets.
-During the dot come boom, he had invested in a several profitable publically-traded companies.
+During the dot come boom, he had invested in a several profitable publicly-traded companies.
 He eventually consolidated all of the investments in one company, and it fell in value.
 Later, the parties filed for divorce, and the wife claimed that the husband had violated the duties of a reasonably prudent investor by making these investments.
 The trial court agreed (sort of) and reduced the husband's share of the marital property he would receive.

 The Court of Appeal reversed.
-After a detailed analysis of the statutory language, case law history, and legistlative history, the court adopted Mr. Adelstein's argument that spousal fiduciary duties did not include the duty of care.
+After a detailed analysis of the statutory language, case law history, and legislative history, the court adopted Mr. Adelstein's argument that spousal fiduciary duties did not include the duty of care.
 That is, spouses are not required to act as reasonably prudent investors with regard to marital assets.

 (The opinion was initially unpublished, but Mr. Adelstein petitioned the Supreme Court to publish the opinion.
 Once Mr. Adelstein filed this petition, the Court of Appeal issued an order stating that it changed its mind and now believed its opinion should be published.
 The Supreme Court then ordered it published.)